noseka1/noseka1.github.io/source/_posts/2018-01-12-edge-security-for-your-cloud-application-part-ii.markdown

 $ systemctl start httpd
 {% endcodeblock %}

-The default static web page served by Apache is for our purposes a bit too complicated.
-Let's replace it with a simple one line message:
+The default static web page served by Apache is for our purposes a bit too long.
+Let's replace it with a simple, one line message:

 {% codeblock lang:sh %}
 $ echo 'It works!' > /var/www/html/index.html